Azkali/GPD-P2-MAX-Hackintosh/README.md

 # GPD P2 MAX Hackintosh

-EFI files for hackintosh on the GPD P2 MAX, works on Catalina and Mojave with BIOS v0.24.
+EFI files for hackintosh on the GPD P2 MAX, works on Catalina and Mojave.
 If you see anything that could be added or changed don't hesitate to make a pull request.

 ![Catalina with working Graphics Acceleration](/images/Catalina.jpeg)